vectordotdev/react-query-assist/README.md

 ## Todo

+- [ ] Fix autofilling issues when selecting an autosuggested value
+- [ ] Dropdown doesn't reopen when selecting a suggested value
-- [ ] Sort suggestions and highlight closest match
+- [ ] Clicking on token doesn't always open dropdown
 - [ ] Selecting value from dropdown should insert space and reopen dropdown
+- [ ] Reimplement operator functionality
 - [ ] Only show <, >, <=, >= operators for numeric fields
-- [ ] Only show wildcard suggestion for strings
+- [ ] Only show suggestion for quoted value when attribute is string type
-- [ ] Only suggestion quoted when a string
+- [ ] Only show wildcard suggestion for string types

 ## API Mock